-FREE Beginner Hip Hop Videos:
+FREE Beginner Hip Hop dance moves:

 Hip Hop Beginner Mini-series #1 (3 moves) – In this series you will learn one move at a time with slow pace.
-The moves covered are ‘Chest pop’, ‘Punch down’, and ‘body roll’ moves.
+The dance moves covered are ‘Chest pop’, ‘Punch down’, and ‘body roll’ moves.
 These dance moves will give you a great foundation for Hip Hop.

-Hip Hop Beginner Mini-series #2 (3 moves) – In this series you will learn another 3 beginner Hip hop moves with step by step videos.
+Hip Hop Beginner Mini-series #2 (3 moves) – In this series you will learn another 3 beginner Hip hop dance moves with step by step videos.
 The moves covered are ‘Slide pop’, ‘The dip and step’ and ‘Kick cross step’.
 Each video breaks down only one move at a time.

 FREE Breakdancing Videos: